 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did not identify any deficiencies related to the Hagatna Mayor's Office Non-Appropriated Fund's internal control over financial reporting as of September 30, 2014.
+However, in connection with our audit, we identified, and included in the attached Appendix I, deficiencies related to the Tamuning-Tumon-Harmon Mayor's Office Non-Appropriated Fund's internal control over financial reporting as of September 30, 2014 that we wish to bring to your attention.

-The definition of a deficiency is set forth in the attached Appendix I.
+The definition of a deficiency is also set forth in the attached Appendix I.